Wednesday, 21 June 2023

 There is also one more big thing to think about - and that is - “do you really need it”??!!

-There is nothing special about lithium - it is exactly the same volts and amps as any other battery, and is currently about 3 or 4 times the price.
+There is nothing special about lithium - it is exactly the same volts and amps as any other battery.
 So you have to really identify the need.

 The three main advantages of lithium are power density, long life and better information.
 Power density means you can get more power out of the same size - so a rough example would be if you only have space for 1 traditional 100ah leisure battery, and you don't want or can't relocate the battery, then you would get roughly double the power from the same space.